brandon-rhodes/python-patterns/gang-of-four/composite/index.rst

 like ``winfo_rootx()`` universal
 (general, because all widgets have an *x*\ -coordinate).
-I myself tend to enjoy interfaces more when there is as much symmetry as possible, but not everyone agrees.
+I myself tend to enjoy interfaces more when there is as much symmetry as possible.

 If you study the Tkinter library — which is perhaps the most classic Object Oriented module